horizon-research/Overcoming-NSP-Noise/README.md

 ## Machine Learning
-Due to the nature of image processing of noisy images, max-pooling will likely be used alongside some kind of edge dectection algorthim.
-This aspect very much remains in the research stage, but as of right now the goal is to train a Convolution Neural Network to indentify cups of coffee that are either hot or iced.
+Due to the nature of image processing of noisy images, max-pooling will likely be used alongside some kind of edge detection algoritm.
+This aspect very much remains in the research stage, but as of right now the goal is to train a Convolution Neural Network to identify cups of coffee that are either hot or iced.
 This implementation relies on [TensorFlow.Keras](https://keras.io).

 This machine-learning model relies heavily on the **ResNet** model and has 34 layers which use the implementation of residual being added back.